2011-nov02-net/yourepic-project2/README.md

 Live Version: [YourEpic](yourepic.azurewebsites.net/)

 To interact directly with the API you can create request with your favorite HTTP Request maker or on the browser.
-S
 I highly recommend you visit the other github repo and learn to run them both simultaneously.
-As it stands this is just a REST API.
+As it stands this is just the front end in development mode.
+It will not interact with any API unless you visit the other github and run that as well.

 ## License
 YourEpic uses the MIT License Format